Home spacer About Us spacer Participants spacer Research spacer Resources

 Recent Publications

 Siega-Riz AM, Herring AH, Olshan AF, Smith J, Moore CA and the National Birth Defects Prevention Study.
-The joint effects of maternal pregravid body mass index and age on the risk of gastroschisis.
-Paediatr Perinat Epidemiol.2009 Jan;23(1):51-7.
+The joint effects of maternal prepregnancy [pregravid] body mass index and age on the risk of gastroschisis.
+Paediatric and Perinatal Epidemiology.
+2009 Jan; 23(1): 51-7.